Sky Tonight

 Where is NGC1788 right now?

 NGC1788 is located in the constellation Orion, at right ascension 05h 06m 53s" and declination -3° 20' 27s.
-At the current time, it is below the horizon and not visible from your location.
+At the current time, it is above the horizon at an altitude of 13 degrees toward the west-southwest from your location, with an apparent magnitude of 5.80.

 Finder Chart for NGC1788